bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 Before connecting SAML SSO to your Organization, make sure:

-* you have a SAML SSO provider (Identity Provider) that you can connect Bitrise to.
+* You have a SAML SSO provider (Identity Provider) that you can connect Bitrise to.
-* your account on Bitrise has an Organization.
+* Your account on Bitrise has an Organization.
 If it doesn't have an Organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Organizations on Bitrise.
-* as with other [Organization management actions](/team-management/organizations/members-organizations/), only the Organization owner can set up SAML SSO to a Bitrise Organization.
+* As with other [Organization management actions](/team-management/organizations/members-organizations/), only the Organization owner can set up SAML SSO to a Bitrise Organization.

 {% include message_box.html type="info" title="Guides on SAML SSO providers" content=" Check out our guides on how to set up SAML SSO with the following SAML SSO providers: